 The Educational Side of Dickens has been developed by a group of local retired teachers.
 The program’s purpose is to develop activities correlated with the Dickens Victorian Village.
 These activities educate and entertain students from area schools, as well as fulfill Academic Content Standards required by the Ohio Department of Education.

-Contact Jan Bennett, student group tour coordinator, for assistance with your student field trip plans.
-740 680-3338
+Contact Jan Bennett, school group tour coordinator, for assistance with your student field trip plans.
+740-680-3338